pdmoerland/BioSB-MachineLearning-2021/README.md

  ## Course material

-*All course material is available [[MachineLearningMaterials][here]]* and includes the handouts of the slides, a lab course manual and the required data and Matlab toolboxes.
+*All course material will be made available online <!--- [[MachineLearningMaterials][here]]--->* and includes the handouts of the slides, a lab course manual and the required data and Matlab toolboxes.

 For the moment you are already advised to have a look at the following documents:
-   * To prepare for the course: a [[%BI%/Self-evaluation.pdf][self-evaluation test]] (PDF, 90 Kb) on the prerequisite prior knowledge (probability theory and linear algebra).
-If you have a lot of trouble answering some of these exercises, consult the text books mentioned in the PDF, or a few [[%BI%/Primers.zip][primers]] (ZIP/PDF, 4.9 Mb) on these topics.
+   * To prepare for the course: a [self-evaluation test](background/Self-evaluation.pdf) on the prerequisite prior knowledge (probability theory and linear algebra).
+If you have a lot of trouble answering some of these exercises, consult the text books mentioned in the PDF, or a few [primers](background/Primers.zip) on these topics.
    * The lab courses will make extensive use of Matlab.
-You do not need to be a fluent programmer, but if you have never worked with Matlab before it may help to try to get a hold of a copy of Matlab (your university may have a campus license) before the course and have a look at the Appendices of the lab course [[%BI%/Manual.pdf][manual]].
-An extensive Matlab [[%BI%/Matlab.pdf][primer]] is also available.
+You do not need to be a fluent programmer, but if you have never worked with Matlab before it may help to try to get a hold of a copy of Matlab (your university may have a campus license) before the course and have a look at the Appendices of the lab course [manual](manual/Manual.pdf).
+An extensive Matlab [primer](background/Matlab.pdf) is also available.

 During the course Matlab and all software/data are available on the PCs in the lab, so there is no need to bring your laptop.